edgeworx/docs/content/en/docs/apps/templating.md

 Variables, filter and template "queries" can be used as values for any field in your deployment YAMLs.
-These variables allow you to reference values in your YAML document or any resource preexisting in your Edge Project.
+These variables allow you to reference values in your YAML document or any resource preexisting in your Edge [project](../more/terminology.md#project).
 This functionality adds flexibility and runtime binding in your deployments files.

 ## Variables and Filters

-Variables are interpolated (replaced) when the requests are made between applications and nodes.
+Variables are interpolated (replaced) when the requests are made between [applications](../more/terminology.md#application) and [nodes](../more/terminology.md#node).
 The variable value is a `snapshot` of the referenced value when the request is made.
 Any subsequent modification of the underlying value will NOT be persisted.